MUBTAAB/Python-lift-chart/README.md

 # Python-lift-chart
-Create and plot a simple lift chart.
+Create and plot a simple lift chart (not to be confused with ROC chart).

 ## Prequisites
 - Numpy